 Locals' List: Best Places to Eat on Oahu

-chantilly cake, a chocolate cake with a rich buttercream frosting, was the bakery’s best seller.
+For the longest time, Liliha Bakery’s chantilly cake, a chocolate cake with a rich buttercream frosting, was its best seller.
 Although it still may be a popular cake, the coco puffs are what put Liliha on the map.
-The shop's coco puff has a light crust, filled with a light chocolate cream on the inside and is topped with a dollop of chantilly frosting.
-The bakery still has seating at a retro 1950’s diner counter, and if you ever plan to sit down to eat you have to try a butter roll with your meal.
-The butter rolls are toasted on the grill until one side is golden brown.
-When served, it comes with a bright pinkish nuclear-looking jelly.
-Once you spread that on top of that roll it will become your next delicious guilty pleasure.
+They have a light crust, are filled with a light chocolate cream and are topped with a dollop of chantilly frosting.
+The bakery still has seating at a retro 1950s diner counter, and if you ever plan to sit down to eat, you have to try a butter roll with your meal.
+The butter rolls are toasted on the grill until 1 side is golden brown.
+When served, they come with a bright pinkish, nuclear-looking jelly.
+Once you spread that on top of that roll, it will become your next delicious guilty pleasure.

-If you end up liking their signature jelly or coco puffs, they can package.
-You can bring the delicious them for you so that you can take them home.
-The waffles are also great here, very soft and airy texture.
+What’s cool: If you end up liking the signature jelly or coco puffs, they can be packaged up for you so you can take them home.
+The waffles are also great here, with a very soft and airy texture.

 - Honolulu, HI 96817 US

-Romy’s Kahuku Prawns & Shrimp serves fresh prawns and shrimps daily.
-When Hawaiians say fresh, they mean they raise prawns and shrimp on the premises.
+What’s cool: Romy’s Kahuku Prawns & Shrimp serves fresh prawns and shrimps daily.
+When Hawaiians say "fresh," they mean they raise prawns and shrimp on the premises.
 Diners will be able to see some of the farming pools next to the dining area.

 - 56781 Kamehameha Hwy